bartvmaercke/devblog/src/pages/pihole-and-ubntcontroller/index.md

 date: "2019-08-31"
 ---

-goal: use an oldraspberry pi I had laying around as a pi-hole and ubiquity controller.
+goal: use an old Raspberry Pi I had laying around as a pi-hole and ubiquity controller.

 <!-- end -->